 The P30 Pro was the last of Huawei’s models to be able to access the Play store, and equally as importantly, it was capable of producing excellent photos and videos, meaning it still stands up very well today.
 It has a triple-lens array on the back, including a standard, ultrawide and a telephoto lens.

 Night mode is excellent, while the native camera app is very well-featured.
-Considering you can pick one up for around $200 / £200 if you shop around, it’s an absolute bargain and it still gives the latest models a run for their money.
+Considering you can pick one up for under $200 / £200 if you shop around, it’s an absolute bargain and it still gives the latest models a run for their money.

 Also consider